xayvong/AvaloniaMusicStoreFSharp/README.md

 ![AvaloniaSearchKey](https://github.com/xayvong/AvaloniaMusicStoreFSharp/assets/89797311/f2120100-0a55-4632-b767-9aab4d57e153)

-In order to start the search, I need create a command and subscribe to it.
-I create a startSearch ReactiveCommand().
+In order to start the search, I need to create a command and subscribe to it, and then I create a startSearch ReactiveCommand().

 ![image](https://github.com/xayvong/AvaloniaMusicStoreFSharp/assets/89797311/835edb93-a20e-4b90-8e2e-026b7bb853f4)